How Does VoIP Work? (A Step-by-Step Guide In 2021)

 How Does a VoIP Phone System Work?

-This technology enables you to make and receive calls over broadband connection instead of using a traditional line or a mobile network.
+This technology enables you to make and receive calls over broadband connection instead of using traditional lines.
 It converts your analog voice signal into a digital signal to be transmitted over the internet.
+In other words, it leverages cloud telephone systems to streamline your communication among other benefits.

 A VoIP phone system allows you to use multiple telephone networks using a VoIP server.
 But, to be able to call someone using VoIP you need to have a high-speed internet connection that has a router or a modem, an SIP-compatible desk phone, or a VoIP app by a VoIP provider.
 It will use an IP address so that you can make calls from your network-connected device.